Top general says no role for military in presidential vote

 The speculation about the military getting drawn into the election is fueled by Trump’s inclination to use the military as partisan props.
 He raised alarms — and met resistance from the Pentagon — when he threatened to use the Insurrection Act to use troops for law enforcement during the protests after George Floyd’s death.
 Defense Secretary Mark Esper publicly said he opposed such a move —- a stand that enraged Trump and nearly cost Esper his job.

-The questions were also sent to Esper, and the answers were due Thursday, but Slotkin said he has not yet responded.
+The questions were also sent last month to Esper, and the answers were due Thursday.
+Esper is traveling in Asia this week, and Slotkin said he has not yet responded.
 Slotkin is a former CIA analyst and senior Pentagon policy adviser and Sherrill served in the Navy for about 10 years.

 This is the second time in recent months that Milley has made a public stand against military involvement in politics.
 In June he used a speech at the National Defense University to express regret for walking with Trump through Lafayette Square in what turned out to be a photo op during public protests after the death of George Floyd.